Table of Contents

 We build custom installer apps that automatically push new extension versions to QA testers' machines.
 Every push triggers a CI/CD build, and our installer picks up the latest artifact from GitHub and updates the extension on the tester's browser automatically - no manual downloads, no dragging files, no store review.
 QA always runs the newest build without lifting a finger, shortening the feedback loop from days to minutes.

 We handle the full deployment pipeline: build, package, submit, and iterate on review feedback.
 Our CI/CD automatically bumps extension and package versions, builds the artifact, and deploys directly to the Chrome Web Store - so every merge to main is a potential release.
 For testers, the same pipeline publishes installable builds to GitHub.
 For enterprise clients, we add group policy distribution on top.
+Read more about how we set this up in our CI/CD pipeline for browser extensions article.

 9. Common mistakes we have seen